GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

 === "Capturing"

     - Only human bounties can be captured.
-The process can be tedious since it is easy to accidentally kill a bounty unless you are tracking its HP.
+It is easy to accidentally kill a target, tracking its HP is recommended.
     - Steps
         - Weaken an enemy to 10-15% of its HP.
         - Use a Binding Rope (consumable item) until it is successfully captured.